Overview

 This section allows you to enter criteria to filter the entire shipping method by.
 If the order does not meet the order criteria it will not display to users as an option at checkout.
 The available filter options are Weight, Price, and Geographic Location of the Shipping Address on the order.

-3. Filter By Ship To Address on Order – This allows you to filter the specific shipping method based on the shipping address selected.
+- Filter By Ship To Address on Order – This allows you to filter the specific shipping method based on the shipping address selected.
 If you want the method to show for all orders select All Countries otherwise select the specific options that match the desired restrictions for this shipping method.
+You can filter by Country, State (in the USA), and Zip Code.

 Use Shipping Method to Collect End Customers Shipping Account